Henry VIII is one of England’s best-known monarchs. Charismatic and extravagant, his reign lasted nearly 39 years.

-Like Anne before her, Jane too had served as a lady-in-waiting to the queen she would replace.
-She also shared a great-grandmother with Anne (and with Henry’s future wife Catherine Howard).
+Like Anne, Jane had served as a lady-in-waiting to the queen she would replace.
+They also shared a great-grandmother.
+As did Henry’s future wife Catherine Howard.

 Jane was not as highly educated as either of her predecessors, though her peaceful and gentle personality, which was in stark contrast to that of her two predecessors, reportedly lent itself to peacemaking efforts at court – ironic given the circumstances that surrounded her marriage to Henry.

 Jane was the only one of Henry’s wives to be given a queen’s funeral, despite never having had a coronation, and was the wife who Henry chose to be buried with upon his own death in January 1547.

 4. Anne of Cleves

-Henry’s last three wives are less famous than his first three, a matter not helped by the fact that they share names with two of their predecessors.
+Henry’s last three wives are less famous than his first three, a matter not helped by the fact that each shares their name with a predecessor.

 After marrying Anne in January 1540, Henry had their marriage annulled just six months later, citing its lack of consummation as well as his wife’s previous engagement to another man, Francis, Duke of Barr and later Lorraine.